This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Further Information for Staff

-(11) Where there is a perceived need for a variation from the processes described in the procedure manual, staff should contact the Senior Manager Academic Administration, Student Central, Academic Division: email@example.com
+(11) Where there is a perceived need for a variation from the processes described in this manual, staff should contact the Senior Manager Academic Administration, Student Central, Academic Division: email@example.com

-(12) Where assistance is required with the interpretation of policies and/or procedures, staff should contact Student Central.
+(12) Where assistance is required with the interpretation of this manual, staff should contact Student Central.

 Further Information for Students

-(14) For further information or clarification of the content contained in this procedure manual contact email@example.com
+(14) For further information or clarification of the content contained in this manual contact email@example.com

-(15) The Program Management Procedures Manual - Coursework has been developed under the authority of the Academic Senate and the Teaching and Learning Committee.
+(15) This manual has been developed under the authority of the Academic Senate and the Teaching and Learning Committee.

 (16) Academic Senate aims to ensure that there: